MFTabriz/slabcc/manual.rst

 7. **Can I run the slabcc on a computational cluster?** Yes.
 BUT… Although slabcc hugely benefits from the multicore architecture of the computation nodes using OpenMP, it has not yet been parallelized using MPI.
 Therefore, It won’t use more than one machine at a time.

-8. **Is slabcc free?
+8. **Is the slabcc free?
 Can I use its source code in my own software?** slabcc is released under the 2-Clause BSD license_ which permits this software to be modified, redistributed and/or used for commercial purposes provided that the source retains the original copyright owner's name (University of Bremen, M. Farzalipour Tabriz) and full text of the license (LICENSE.txt)

 9. **How accurate are the slabcc results?** The accuracy of the final results depends on various factors including the accuracy/grid-size of the input files and provided input parameters.
-The optimization algorithm used for parameters estimation is a non-linear local optimizer which means the result will highly depend on its initial conditions.
+The optimization algorithm used for parameters estimation is a non-linear local optimizer which means that the result will highly depend on its initial conditions.
 Models with different number of Gaussian charges have different accuracy and may be compared with caution.
 In case of the models with multiple charges, the results must be vigorously checked.
 You must always do your own testing before using the results.
 There are a few `known issues and limitations`_ to the slabcc code and its algorithm.
 Also keep in mind that this is a free software and as the license_ explicitly mentions: there is absolutely no warranty for its fitness for any particular purpose.

 .. _check: